Monday, April 28, 2014

 Review

-Remembering in 2011, I posted my review of the first Captain America movie when shown in theatres.
+If memory serves, back in 2011, I posted my review of the first Captain America movie when it came out in theatres.
 A few years have passed, and in return, the star-spangled American hero is back for his exciting sequel.
 The mighty Marvel brand has shown no sign of ceasing its mega-hit movies soon.
-Disney owns Marvel and is known to fund Marvel's projects.
+Disney owns Marvel and is known for greenlighting Marvel's projects.
 First things come first in CAPTAIN AMERICA: THE WINTER SOLDIER, which you could describe as a patriotic/espionage action blockbuster.
 It's an improvement on Iron Man 3 and Thor: The Dark World, even though I'm not a fan of the Marvel heroes.

 It worked hard to write that I'm no fan of Captain America since he represents a foreign country, and I am a pure-born-Aussie.
 I had only read one comic issue of Captain America roughly 30 times and set to the decade where he is unfrozen.
 THE WINTER SOLDIER is an all-time great feature, just going to be a near-perfect addition to the Marvel Cinematic Universe.